andryou/andryou-facebook-cleaner/readme.md

 * Code is fully available for scrutiny/review

 ## To Use
-Install Tamper Monkey (Chrome) or Greasemonkey (Firefox).
+1. Install Tamper Monkey (Chrome) or Greasemonkey (Firefox).
 Then install the userscript from Greasy Fork: https://greasyfork.org/en/scripts/18408-andrew-s-facebook-cleaner
+2. Log into Facebook, then go to your Activity Log.
+You should see two buttons at the top of the page.

 ## License
 * You are free to do whatever you want with the code